y2kstack/gavlaaaaaaaa.github.io/_posts/2016-02-21-SQOOP-advanced.md

 2. If you can't guarantee a delimiter won't be in the data, then utilise the ^A character as your hive and import delimiter.
 This can be set using `\\001`, which is the octal representation for the ^A Utf-8 character.
 Use this in conjunction with the solution below.

-Similarly, if the large object data contains new line characters then data will spill onto new lines meaning this data will be treated as a row by hive.
-Again this will cause extra rows that will not be in the same layout as the rest of the data.
+Similarly, if the large object data contains new line characters then data will spill onto new lines meaning this spilled data will be treated as it's own row by hive.
+This will cause extra rows that will not be in the same layout as the rest of the data.

 **Solutions:**